 All of this research will be done confidentially, meaning we are not collecting any information about who you/your child is, or any personal information about your specific family.
 Participating students will be assigned code numbers.
 In the end, we may have information about the student, but this information will not be linked to his or her name, so we will not know who he or she is.

 At every step, we are listening to and incorporating the opinions of the school leaders, students, parents, and teachers.
-We believe this will be a very successful partnership between the schools, and the Johns Hopkins University and the University of Pittsburgh.
+We believe this will be a very successful partnership between the schools, Johns Hopkins University, the University of Pittsburgh, and the University of Florida.
 We are excited to work with all involved parties!

 When will SMART2 start?

-SMART2 will start in the February 2, 2015.
+SMART2 will start in October, 2015.
 We have had extensive discussions with our three participating school districts, so we should be fully ready to start.
 We had originally intended to begin in January, 2014.
 We were not able get all the Federal clearances in time to do this.